steadybit/docs-public/install-and-configure/install-outpost-agent-preview/install-on-linux-hosts.md

 ### Configure HTTP Proxy Server

 The Steadybit Outpost Agent uses HTTP and websockets to communicate with the platform and to download updates.
 To simplify the agent deployment, you should consider allowing direct communication to our platform.
-In case using a single entry into and out of your network is required, you can configure the agent to use a proxy.

-For configuring the proxy, you need to edit two files after installation:
+If you require a single entry into and out of your network, you can configure the agent to use a proxy:

 1. Edit `/etc/steadybit/outpost` and set the values for these variables: